AbdullahMushtaq78/MultiAgentLLMs/README.md

 <!-- ## Files to ignore:
-These are the extra files primarily used for implementing the same project with open source models.
-Due to a [bug](https://github.com/camel-ai/camel/issues/977) in the Camel AI's source code specifically in ModelType class, had to shift to OpenAI models like GPT4o-mini.
+These are the extra files primarily used for implementing the same project with open-source models.
+Due to a [bug](https://github.com/camel-ai/camel/issues/977) in the Camel AI's source code specifically in the ModelType class, had to shift to OpenAI models like GPT4o-mini.
 - [llama3.sh](./llama3.sh)
 - [Llama3ModelFile](./Llama3ModelFile)